danvk/boggle-paper/paper/content.typ

   of a board and that of its neighbors involves large amounts of duplicated work.
 + Most boards have scores that are significantly lower than the best one.
-The average score of a random board is about 42, nearly 100x less than 3625.
-(The average score of a board rolled with Boggle dice is closer to 120.)
+The average score of a random board is about 42 points, nearly 100x less than 3,625.
+(The average score of a board rolled with Boggle dice is closer to 120 points.)

 The first observation suggests that we should group boards together to reduce repeated work.
 The second indicates that we have considerable